 Dora Galacatos, received a 2009 Public Service Award of the New York County Lawyers' Association for her dedication and work in public service.

-Dora Galacatos has been selected as Chair of the Civil Court Committee of the New York City Bar Association.
+Dora Galacatos, served as Chair of the Civil Court Committee of the New York City Bar Association.

-Fern Schair, and John D. Feerick have been appointed Co-Chairs of the New York State Chief Judge's Statewide Committee on the Attorney Emeritus program.
+Fern Schair, and John D. Feerick have been appointed Co-Chairs of the New York State Chief Judge's Statewide Advisory Council on the Attorney Emeritus program.